taminomara/psql-hooks/Detailed.md

 *Use-cases:*

-Setting up a sophisticated logging process, i.e. this hook can log errors on its own and than disable them being added to the main server log.
+Setting up a sophisticated logging process, i.e. this hook can log errors on its own and than disable them being added to the main server log;

-Counting some statistics on log messages.
+counting some statistics on log messages.

 [emit_log_hook_1]: https://github.com/postgres/postgres/blob/master/src/backend/utils/error/elog.c#L1456

 <a name="shmem_startup_hook" href="#shmem_startup_hook">#</a> <i>void</i> <b>shmem_startup_hook</b>() [<>](https://github.com/postgres/postgres/blob/master/src/include/storage/ipc.h#L77 "Source")

-Short description of this hook.

-Remember to mention when it's called, what should it do, what inputs supplied to this hook, what output is expected and (shortly) how postgres changes its behavior based on received output.

-*Inputs:*

-There are no inputs for this hook.
-Is there a global state this hook should introspect?
-*Output:*

-This hook does not produce any output.
-Describe, what exactly it should do.
-Maybe, it should throw an error via a standard `ereport(ERROR, ...)`?
-Maybe, there are some mutable inputs this hook should change?

-*Use-cases:*

-It you can think of any use-cases for this hook, spell it out.
-If no, delete this section.
+Hook for plugins to initialize their shared memory.

+This hook is called by postmaster or by a standalone backend right after postgres initializes its shared memory and semaphores so that plugins have chance to initialize their shared state.

+It also may be called by a backend forked from the postmaster.
+In this situation, the shared memory segment already exists, so you only have to initialize the local memory state (check `!IsUnderPostmaster` to determine if that's the case).

+Note that you can bind a callback for shared state teardown via `on_shmem_exit`.

+Check out the `pg_stat_statements` code to get the idea on how to implement this hook correctly.

 ## Security Hooks